 Stage Two: Prades to Saillagousse

-Main climbs: Palomère, Ste.Eusebe, Mantet, Llosse, Font Romeu
+Main climbs: Roque Jalere, Mantet, Llosse, Font Romeu

-Description: A superb loop up then down through two different, but very dramatic gorges opens the stage.
-Then a relatively gentle wooded climb follows up to Vernet-les-Bains, before the stages' main challenge of the Mantet, with its' fiercely steep final kilometres.
-After this monster, the incredible corniche road that starts the long climb to the Col de la Llosse sustains the demanding nature of this stage!
+Description: A superb loop up opens the stage, via the Roque-Jalere.
+After this comes a relatively gentle wooded climb to Vernet-les-Bains, before the stages' main challenge: the col de Mantet, with its' steep final kilometres.
+After this monster, the incredible corniche road that starts the long (30km!) climb to the Col de la Llosse sustains the demanding nature of this stage!
 This back-road climb must be the highlight of the stage, leaving 'only' a short climb up to the attractive ski-village of Font Romeu.